jacob-ressler/chaturanga/README.md

 # Chaturanga

+It's chess!
+With 4 players!
+And dice!
+And... a boat?

 ![4 - Game](https://user-images.githubusercontent.com/37934912/54872693-8e5ad600-4d9e-11e9-85a1-4935ae610f23.PNG)

 Chaturanga is a 4-player board game.
 It plays very similarly to chess, but with a few twists and extra mechanics.
 Check out the [store page](https://play.google.com/store/apps/details?id=com.Livid.Chaturanga) for a more detailed explanation.